-C. Analysis
+7.4 Analysis

-Suppose $\phi_u$ and $\phi{us}$ are defined as before, except they now refer to respectively the primary color of u and that of its s-th out-neighbor.
-In this notation, expression (4) still works for $R{us}$ .
-Similarly, $R_u$ counts the number of primary colors in $N_u^+$ .
-To handle the vertical dimension with $c_2$ colors, let $\varphi_u(k)$ be the secondary color of node u with respect to primary color u and assume u0 as the same for u0 out-neighbor u0.
-Then, (5) is replaced with which counts the number of secondary colors to the right of s, again excluding the color of u.
+Suppose φ_u and φ{us} are defined as before, except they now refer to respectively the primary color of u and that of its sth out-neighbor.
+In this notation, expression (7) still works for R{us} .
+Similarly, R_u counts the number of primary colors in N_u^+ .
+To handle the vertical dimension with c_2 colors, let $\varphi_u(k)$ be the secondary color of node u with respect to primary color k and assume $\varphi{us}(k)$ is the same for u's outneighbor s.
+Then, (8) is replaced with which counts the number of secondary colors to the right of s, again excluding the color of u.
 Using the analysis of PCF-1B, the next result follows immediately.